nzliu6/speechAnalysis/frontEnd/README.md

 3. Run expo start
    (Do not run npm start.
 There's a bug involving npm start that still hasnt been addressed on Github)

+Then, a process should run on your local host that will open up automatically in your browser.
+Choose to open with IOS Simulator and the program should run.